 My reply was often a completely genuine, ‘I don’t know.’

 I could see him debating as to whether to rush off and exclaim to the bride that she had booked a complete idiot to take her wedding pictures, or whether to tell me not to be such a sarcastic bugger.

-These pictures are created with the help of many talented women.
+These nude and naked portraits are created with the help of many talented women.
 The finished images are a result of a collaboration between the photographer and subject rather than an imposition of a style on them.
 Some of the subjects are models but here you are projecting elements of their character and personality; they are part of the creative process and not merely a blank canvas on which to project my viewpoint.